Treatment Services

 VOCA and SATP

-The devastating effects of abuse can last a lifetime if left untreated.
+The devastating effects of abuse can last a lifetime if left unaddressed.

-Since 1993, Manatee Children’s Services has provided specialized mental health treatment for child abuse victims and their families using Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
+Since 1993, Manatee Children’s Services has provided specialized mental health treatment for child abuse victims and their families through Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).

-Through the Victims of Crime Act (VOCA) and Sexual Abuse Treatment Program (SATP), children and non-offending family members receive trauma-informed, family-centered care from highly qualified therapists.
-Treatment focuses on reducing trauma-related behaviors and emotional responses, while helping families heal and build safer futures.
+Through the Victims of Crime Act (VOCA) and Sexual Abuse Treatment Program (SATP), children and their non-offending family members receive trauma-informed, family-centered care from highly trained therapists.
+Treatment focuses on reducing trauma-related behaviors and emotional distress while helping families heal, rebuild trust, and create safer, more stable futures.

-Our Non-Offending Caregiver (NOC) groups offer vital support to caregivers raising children who have experienced sexual abuse.
-Caregivers gain tools to break the cycle of abuse, while children learn to recognize safety threats, resist grooming behaviors, and use their voices to report abuse.
+Our Non-Offending Caregiver (NOC) groups provide critical support for caregivers of children who have experienced sexual abuse.
+Caregivers gain the tools and confidence to help break the cycle of abuse, while children learn to recognize unsafe situations, resist grooming behaviors, and find their voice to report abuse.

 Program Impact: